-There is no limitation on the number of terms that a director (other than an external director) may serve.
-As described below, external directors may serve only a maximum of two terms of three years each.
+There is no limitation on the number of terms that a director may serve.
+As described below, external directors may serve two terms of three years each and, subject o certain conditions, an unlimited number of subsequent three-year terms.